-This federal program encourages Americans to engage in service work, for nonprofits, schools, and community and faith-based groups nationwide.
-It's for people with a passion for service, since the stipend you live on while working isn't much, but the work you'll do is rewarding and instructive all in itself.
+AmeriCorps is a federal program encourages Americans to engage in service work, for nonprofits, schools, and community and faith-based groups nationwide.
+It's ideal for people with a passion for service.
+The stipend you live on while working isn't much, but the work you'll do is rewarding and instructive all in itself.

-2. Become an Apprentice
+2. Become an apprentice

 You can sign up to apprentice in anything from electrical work, to pipefitting, to carpentry, and earn a living wage (far more than you'd get paid at a part-time gig in college) while earning your credential from the DOL.
 After four to six years, you'll be prepared for a career making an estimated $50,000 a year, with no student loans to repay.

 You'll have to wade through a sea of unpaid internships to find the good ones, but if you're diligent in applying, you could earn thousands a month (and add to your resume).

-4. Join the Military
+4. Join the military